Quality Online Course Initiative (QOCI) Rubric

 Learner Support and Resources refers to program, academic, and/or technical resources available to learners.

-Web Design refers to the use of Web pages, graphics, multimedia, and accessibility standards in the web pages of a course which are under the course developer’s control.
+Instructional materials and technologies refers to the design and use of documents, graphics, multimedia, and other technologies in a course that are under the course developer’s control.

 - Course Evaluation